warrendeleon/rn-warrendeleon/docs/planning/epics/EPIC-017-test-coverage-improvements.md

 ## Overview

 Improve test coverage from current 75% to 85%+ by addressing identified gaps in screens, components, utilities, and action tests.
-Based on comprehensive coverage analysis comparing RNTL unit tests and Detox E2E tests.
+Based on detailed coverage analysis comparing RNTL unit tests and Detox E2E tests.

 ## Current Coverage Breakdown